DivyanshByte/FaceToPixelArt/README.md

 # FaceToPixelArt
-Convert Your Face to a Pixel Art!
+Convert your face to a Pixel Art!

 ------